Rohingya language: Rohingya Latin script

 The names of the letters of the Latin Rohingya alphabet are similar to the names of the letters of the English alphabet.

 Long vowels in Rohingyalish are spelled with double vowels: for example, a long /ɔ/ is spelled as "oo", while a long /o/ is spelled as "oou".

 Sample text

 The following is a sample text in Rohingya of Article 1 of the Universal Declaration of Human Rights with English, contrasted with versions of the text in Bengali and Assamese.

-Rohingya in Rohingya Latin alphabet

-Manúic beggún azad hísafe, ar izzot arde hók ókkol ót, fúainna hísafe foida óiye.
-Fottí insán óttu honó forók sára elan ot aséde tamám hók ókkol arde azadi ókkol loi fáaida goróon ór hók asé.
-Ar, taráre dil arde demak diyé. Ótolla, taráttu ekzon loi arekzon bái hísafe maamela goróon saá.